-Timber is the only reliable negatively correlated asset class.
+Timber is a very reliable lowly correlated asset class.
 This is because timber owners can withhold the forest.
 If they find the price of lumber low, they just don't harvest.
 There is no cost of storage and the tree continues to grow and increase in value."